-As mentioned previously a child may have been identified to the SENCO by way of a consulation with class teacher and have been in receipt of short term MySupport within the classroom.
-This support would have been shared with the parents along with ideas of how to support the child at home.
+As mentioned previously a child may have referred to the SENCO by way of a consulation with class teacher and have been in receipt of short term MySupport within the classroom.
+Information concerning any support should have been shared with the parents along with ideas of how to support the child at home.

-If a child's needs continue and are deemed to be beyond the remit of a short term MySupport plan then in accordance with the Gloucestershire guidance and moderated examples within the local cluster the child will continue onto the graduated pathway their needs will then be meet with a MyPlan.
-A MyPlan will be necessary when a child's specific needs cannot be meet with Universal approaches to develop learning and they need more specific targeted or specialist approaches.
+If a child's needs continue and are deemed to be beyond the remit of a short term MySupport plan then in accordance with the Gloucestershire guidance and moderated examples within the local cluster of primary schools the child will continue onto the graduated pathway their needs will then be met through a MyPlan.
+A MyPlan will be necessary when a child's specific needs cannot be met with Universal approaches to improve learning and they need more specific targeted or specialist approaches.

-A MyPlan will outline provision including small group and 1:1 support that my take place outside the classroom and the child is placed on the SEN register.
+A MyPlan will outline provision including small group and 1:1 support that may take place outside the classroom and the child is placed on the SEN register.

 A MyPlan is written in consultation with the parents and the child.
-The child's views are obtained using a MyProfile and parents are also requested to sign a permission to share consent form.
-The child's record on SIMS is also updated to show that they are on a MyPlan and this information is captured at future census dates.
+The child's views are obtained using a MyProfile and parents are also requested to sign a 'permission to share' consent form.
+The child's record on SIMS is also updated to show that they are on a MyPlan and this information is gathered at future census dates.

 A list of children with special needs is kept by the SENCO and updated regularly in consultation with the staff and parents.
-County are informed of who we hold a MyPlan for and when reviews are due.
+The local authority is informed of who the school holds a MyPlan for and when reviews are due.